Skip to main content

 Why You Should Rent Out Your Car

 Simply put, cars are expensive.
-They cost, on average, about $25,000, plus the constant expense to keep them in running condition.
 We’re talking oil changes, gasoline, routine maintenance, renewing your license plates, and regular insurance premiums.
 So if you can off-set those costs by renting out your vehicle, why not take advantage?

 There may be periods where your car is just sitting in your driveway, collecting dust.
 For example, maybe you take transit to work every day to avoid traffic and nightmare parking situations.
 Listing your car for rent from 9-to-5 while you’re at work doesn’t inconvenience you in any way.
 Same goes for when you leave the country on vacation for three weeks.